-A decrease in penis sensitivity may result in less sexual satisfaction, and it’s possible that you may struggle to orgasm, which can be frustrating for both partners.
+A decrease in penis sensitivity may result in less sexual satisfaction, and it’s possible that you may struggle to orgasm.
+This can be frustrating for both partners.
 You may have difficulty getting or maintaining an erection, and it could even be a sign of other underlying health conditions.

-What Causes A Penis To Lose Sensitivity?
+What Causes a Penis to Lose Sensitivity?

-Drinking too much alcohol can diminish the pleasure of sex for many reasons, but it can also contribute to your penis becoming less sensitive, both on an acute one-time basis as well as chronically due to nerve damage.
+Drinking too much alcohol can diminish the pleasure of sex for many reasons, but it can also contribute to your penis becoming less sensitive – both on an acute one-time basis as well as chronically due to nerve damage.